Sreelekha227/tnsdc-genAI/text-to-image-using-GAN-master/README.md

 ## Intoduction

-This project is mainly inspired from [Generative Adversarial Text-to-Image Synthesis paper](https://arxiv.org/abs/1605.05396).
-We implemented this model using PyTorch.
+This model is implemented using PyTorch.
 In this model we train a conditional generative adversarial network, conditioned on text captions, to generate images that correspond to the captions.
 The network architecture is shown below.
 This architecture is based on DCGAN.

 <figure><img src='images/dcgan_network.png'></figure>
 Credits: [1]